-Delaware State’s Radio / Audio Production program attracts a lot of attention on campus, thanks to the prominence of student-run station WDSU, also known as “The Hive.”
+Delaware State’s TV-Radio-Film Production program attracts a lot of attention on campus, thanks to the prominence of student-run station WDSU, also known as “The Hive.”
 On the air since 1978, WDSU gives students an extensive hands-on education in broadcasting and audio production.
 This practical experience enables students to develop the technical, creative, and management skills necessary to establish a career in the radio industry.

 The program includes two off-campus internships at professional radio stations, where students can establish professional contacts and acquire some workplace smarts.
 And in the classroom, they explore mass communications from a theoretical perspective — and learn how radio evolved into (and remains) a medium that can influence public opinions, tastes, and attitudes.